The short version

 Proven at scale.

-Document processing shows similar transformation.
-Lease analysis used to be the definition of tedious work.
+Document processing shows similar change.
+Lease analysis used to be the definition of painful work.
 Reading contracts line by line, extracting terms, comparing across properties, checking for compliance issues.
 Hours per document.

 How AI improves property management